Robert Mueller: Early life and education

 Mueller was born on August 7, 1944, at Doctors Hospital in the New York City borough of Manhattan, the first child of Alice C. Truesdale (1920–2007) and Robert Swan Mueller Jr. (1916–2007).
 He has four younger sisters: Susan, Sandra, Joan, and Patricia.
 His father was an executive with DuPont who had served as a Navy officer in the Atlantic and Mediterranean theaters during World War II.
 His father majored in psychology at Princeton University and played varsity lacrosse.

 Mueller is of German, English, and Scottish descent.
-His paternal great-grandfather, Gustave A. Mueller, was a prominent doctor in Pittsburgh, whose own father, August C. E. Müller, had immigrated to the United States in 1855 from the Province of Pomerania in the Kingdom of Prussia (a historical territory whose area included land now part of Poland and the north-eastern edge of Germany).
+His paternal great-grandfather, Gustave A. Mueller, was a prominent doctor in Pittsburgh, whose own father, August C. E. Müller, had immigrated to the United States in 1855 from the Province of Pomerania in the Kingdom of Prussia (a historical territory whose area included land that became part of Poland and the north-eastern edge of Germany).
 On his mother's side, he is a great-grandson of the railroad executive William Truesdale.

-Mueller grew up in Princeton, New Jersey, where he attended Princeton Country Day School (now known as the Princeton Day School).
+Mueller grew up in Princeton, New Jersey, where he attended Princeton Country Day School.
 After he completed eighth grade, his family moved to Philadelphia while Mueller himself went on to attend St. Paul's School in Concord, New Hampshire for high school, where he was captain of the soccer, hockey, and lacrosse teams and won the Gordon Medal as the school's top athlete in 1962.
 A lacrosse teammate and classmate at St. Paul's School was future Massachusetts Senator and Secretary of State John Kerry.

-After graduating from St. Paul's, Mueller entered Princeton University, where he continued to play lacrosse, receiving a Bachelor of Arts in politics in 1966 after completing a senior thesis titled "Acceptance of Jurisdiction in the South West Africa Cases."
+After graduating from St. Paul's, Mueller entered Princeton University, where he continued to play lacrosse, receiving a Bachelor of Arts in politics in 1966 with a senior thesis titled "Acceptance of Jurisdiction in the South West Africa Cases."
 Mueller was a member of University Cottage Club while he was a student at Princeton.
 Mueller earned a Master of Arts in international relations from New York University in 1967.

 In 1968, Mueller joined the United States Marine Corps.
 After his military service, he enrolled at the University of Virginia School of Law where he served on the Virginia Law Review and graduated in 1973.